angular/angular/aio/content/guide/router-tutorial.md

    <code-example header="src/app/app.module.ts" path="router-tutorial/src/app/app.module.ts" region="import-basic"></code-example>

 This code adds the `RouterModule` to the `imports` array.
 Next, the code uses the `forRoot()` method of the `RouterModule` to define your two routes.
-This method takes an array of JavaScript objects, with each object defining the proprties of a route.
+This method takes an array of JavaScript objects, with each object defining the properties of a route.
 The `forRoot()` method ensures that your application only instantiates one `RouterModule`.
 For more information, see [Singleton Services](/guide/singleton-services#forroot-and-the-router).